ayroop/Go-Telegram-Bot-To-Binance/README.md

 Copy
 Insert

 Note: For production, do not load environment variables this way.
-Instead, use your system's environment variable mechanism or set them in the systemd service file, as described next.
+Instead, use your system's environment variable mechanism or set them in the app.service file, as described next.
 Setting Environment Variables in app.service
 For running the application as a service, you can set environment variables directly in the systemd service file.